Starting point

 Why the traditional model feels harder on piano

-Keyboard navigation
+Mode navigation

 The first core idea is simple: move through keys of the same color and skip the opposite color.
 This makes the pattern tactile, visual, and easier to repeat from different roots.